View on GitHub

 Active Directory (AD), which we often refer to as WS AD or AD DS, was previewed in 1999 and made publicly available with the release of Windows Server 2000.
 It provided authentication and authorisation for users and devices in a Windows-based network environment.
 As a core component of many enterprise-grade business applications including, but not limited to, Microsoft’s own Exchange, SharePoint and Dynamics, it quickly became one of the essential IT services.

 As a result, when a decade later, Microsoft launched Azure, many organisations were long-time users of Active Directory Domain Services.
 They had, sometimes extensive and complex, deployments of AD that included all the information about their users, group assignments, computers and more.
 Allowing organisations to bring those identities to their cloud environments made sense.
-Thankfully, Microsoft was already getting AD DS identities into the cloud for the Business Productivity Online Standard Suie, the predecessor of Officer 365.
+Thankfully, Microsoft was already getting AD DS identities into the cloud for the Business Productivity Online Standard Suite, the predecessor of Office 365.

 Directory Synchronisation